opendocsg/slw-judgments-backfill/2005_SGHC_162/report.md

 **_Repudiation of tenancy_**

 45     The question as to whether the contractual principle of repudiation applies to tenancies has been much debated in other common law jurisdictions.
-While the Court of Appeal in _Klerk-Elias Liza v KT Chan Clinic Pte Ltd_ [1993] 2 SLR 417 applied the principle of repudiation to a tenancy agreement, the issue was only clarified by Warren Khoo J in _Tan Soo Leng David v Lim Thian Chai Charles_ [1998] 2 SLR 923 (“ _Tan Soo Leng David_ ”) who rightly pointed out (at [17]) that the issue emanates from the more fundamental question concerning the nature of a lease.
+While the Court of Appeal in _Klerk-Elias Liza v KT Chan Clinic Pte Ltd_ <span class="citation">[1993] 2 SLR 417</span> applied the principle of repudiation to a tenancy agreement, the issue was only clarified by Warren Khoo J in _Tan Soo Leng David v Lim Thian Chai Charles_ <span class="citation">[1998] 2 SLR 923</span> (“ _Tan Soo Leng David_ ”) who rightly pointed out (at [17]) that the issue emanates from the more fundamental question concerning the nature of a lease.
 Is it essentially a purchase of rights in real property, or is it no more than a bundle of contractual rights and obligations?

 46     As Khoo J in _Tan Soo Leng David_ concluded (at [28]), whether the rules of contract law apply to a lease depends very much on the nature of the lease in question.
 He said: